Keo Sokpheng

-Keo Sokpheng (កែវ សុខផេង; born on 3 March 1992) is a Cambodian footballer.
+Keo Sokpheng (កែវ សុខផេង; born on 3 March 1992) is a former Cambodian footballer who last played for Visakha.
 He was born in Kratié in Cambodia.
-He plays for Visakha in the Cambodian C-League and the Cambodia national football team.
-He plays mainly as a forward (either wide or central) but also can deploy as a winger.
+He plays for Visakha in the Cambodian Premier League and the Cambodia national football team.
+He plays mainly as a forward or a winger.
 He is Keo Sokngon's younger brother who is a retired footballer.

 Club career

 In June 2015 both Sokpheng and his brother Sokngon were signed by Phnom Penh Crown to play in the 2015 Cambodian League.
 Ironically Phnom Penh Crown's first game of the season was against the Keo brothers' former team, Boeung Ket Angkor.

 Sokpheng signed for Malaysia's PKNP F.C. for one season, for the 2018 Malaysia Super League.
 On his league debut for the club on 1 February 2018, Sokpheng became the first Cambodian to play in the Malaysian league, and the first Cambodian to score in the league, when his goal helps his team defeat Negeri Sembilan F.A.
 1-0.
 He was released by PKNP in May 2018, but despite rumors he rejoined Phnom Penh Crown, Sokpheng joined another C-League team, Visakha FC in June 2018.